The CRISPR Therapeutics AG (CRSP) had a good session last reading, didn’t it?

 Are institutional investors increasing their holdings in CRSP shares?

-At the end of the first quarter, T. Rowe Price Associates, Inc. increased its CRSP holdings by 158.51% and now holds 3.01 million CRSP shares valued at $157.78 million with the added 1.85 million shares during the period.
-CRSP shares are owned by institutional investors to the tune of 72.90% at present.
+At the end of the first quarter, Fidelity Management & Research Co increased its CRSP holdings by 32.58% and now holds 2.15 million CRSP shares valued at $112.34 million with the added 0.53 million shares during the period.
+CRSP shares are owned by institutional investors to the tune of 68.90% at present.

 Leave a Reply